smachefert/Omeka-S-module-ExtractOcr/README.md

 ```

 - Install it from the admin → Modules → Extract Ocr -> install
+- Extract OCR automaticaly allow the upload of XML files

 Using the PDF TOC Plugin
 ---------------------------